arkhitech/redmine_update_reminder/README.md

 The plugin is provided with:

-* Notification about issues with the status "In work"
+* Notification about issues with the "In work" status;
-* Notification about issues with the status "Feedback"
+* Notification about issues with the "Feedback" status;
-* Notifications about unassigned issues
+* Notifications about unassigned issues;
-* Notifications about overdue issues
+* Notifications about overdue issues.

-The frequency and recipients of these notifications are set for each project individually or using templates.
+The periodicity of the repeating messages and the recipients settings are configured separately for each project or with templates.

-Regular notifications schedule regular is set on the plugin settings page, on the **Periodic tasks schedule** tab.
+The regular notifications schedule is set on the **Periodic tasks schedule** tab located on the Plugin Settings page.

-When you set the plugin for the first time, you need to initialize the periodic tasks.
+One has to initialize the priodic tasks before the plugin's first run.

-You can then set a periodic notifications schedule convenient to you.
+You can also set periodic notifications schedule convenient to you.

-Schedule is set using the CRON syntax.
+Schedule is set using the cron syntax.

-It is important to note that on this tab you should set how often to check for availability of issues on which you want to send the notifications.
-The frequency of the notifications themselves is indicated in each project individually or using templates.

 # Setting the module within the project

 You must select the Intouch module in the project settings on the "Modules" tab.
-As a result, the "Intouch" tab appears in the settings.
+As a result, the "Intouch" tab in the settings will appear.

 This tab includes three sections: